thorbjornium/Software-Manual/src/yt-dlp.md

 yt-dlp can also be configured using a configuration file

-1.Location: The `yt-dlp.conf` file should be placed in one of the following locations (yt-dlp will search in this order)
+1. Location: The `yt-dlp.conf` file should be placed in one of the following locations (yt-dlp will search in this order)

 - The current working directory